 It is interesting to note that possibly the most flexible policy language, PolicyMaker, does not explicitly support externally evaluated conditions.
-PolicyMaker views policy, called filters, as having "the full complexity and expressiveness of general programs" [6].
+PolicyMaker views policy, called filters, as having "the full complexity and expressiveness of general programs" [5].
 Blaze continues by stating that, "There is no need [for the PolicyMaker policy infrastructure] to open files or interact with the network."
-This paper seeks to extend the PolicyMaker model by deferring complex run-time operations to externally evaluated conditions.
-The remainder of this paper considers the properties, requirements, and implementation of such conditions.
+This paper seeks to extend the PolicyMaker model model not by allowing programatic policy, but by deferring complex run-time operations to externally evaluated conditions.
+The remainder of this paper considers the properties, requirements, implementation of such conditions.